Precious lace

 The Botanica Cumin Lace Storm Blouse

-Our first lace design is Botanica lace : a very beautiful cotton and polyamide lace, non-stretch, that you can wear alone or with a lining .
-This lace has magnificent embroidered rosette patterns and it is also easy to wear on a daily basis because it is not very openwork.
+Our first lace design is Botanica lace : a beautiful cotton and polyamide lace, non-stretch, that you can wear alone or with a lining .
+This lace has beautiful embroidered rosette patterns and is also easy to wear every day because it has little openwork.

 Shell Lace